pawlooss1/distributed_simulator/examples/rabbits/README.md

 # Rabbits

-Implementation of Rabbits using Distributed Simulator framework.
+Implementation of Rabbits and Lettuce using Distributed Simulator framework.

 To run the simulation type: